alant/truffle-docker/README.md

 # Clone this repo
 cd truffle-docker
 # alant/truffle is the container name, you can pick your own name if you'd like
 docker build -t alant/truffle .
 # cd to a directory where you will have the dapp projects cloned to then run the following command
-docker run -it --name workshop -v $PWD:/home/sandbox alant/truffle bash
+docker run -it -p 4000:4000 --name workshop -v $PWD:/home/sandbox alant/truffle bash
 # open a new terminal and run ganache
 docker exec -it workshop bash
 ganache-cli